sargunv/git-credentials/README.md

 # git-credentials

-Library to access the git credential api.
-Wraps the `git credential` command.
+Library to access the git credential API by wrapping the `git credential` command.

+One common use case is to automagically extract the user's saved GitHub token to use in a tool that interacts with the GitHub API.

+Requires `git` to be installed and available in the `PATH`.

 For more details, read the
 [git credential documentation](https://git-scm.com/docs/git-credential).